 - Review of good destination management practices from within Greece and abroad etc.

-Public consultation will take place on the basis of a wide range of actions (e.g., working meetings and workshops with interactive modules, online questionnaires, interviews, site visits to popular attractions), offering local authorities, the business community and representatives of other social groups to have their say on various issues.
-Some of the questions that will determine the content of the public consultation are as follows:
+Public consultation took place on the basis of a wide range of actions (e.g., working meetings and workshops with interactive modules, online questionnaires, interviews, site visits to popular attractions), offering local authorities, the business community and representatives of other social groups to have their say on various issues.
+Some of the questions that determined the content of the public consultation are as follows:

 - What is the vision for tourism development in Rhodes and Santorini through 2025?